7 Small Business Tips to Make Meetings More Productive

 2. Are all attendees needed?

-It’s tempting to invite as many people as possible to a meeting in order to get a mixture of different view points.
+It’s tempting to invite as many people as possible to a meeting in order to get a mixture of different viewpoints.
 However, this can prove to be an unproductive use of people’s time if they don’t necessarily need to be in attendance.
-If this is the case, you could send round a post-meeting summary email to those who didn’t attend in order to keep them in the loop of the meeting outcomes.
+If this is the case, you could send a post-meeting summary email to those who didn’t attend in order to keep them in the loop about the meeting outcomes.
+You could also use an AI notetaking assistant like fireflies.ai notetaker in order to transcribe the meeting.
+That way, employees note in attendance can check what was discussed and the solutions to any issues they may be having.

 3. Reduce the time.